I'm Not a Robot: Synopsis

 Kim Min-kyu (Yoo Seung-ho) lives a luxurious but isolated life due to a severe allergy to physical contact with other human beings.
-He develops extreme life-threatening rashes that rapidly spread over his body whenever he makes any form of skin contact.
-Jo Ji-ah (Chae Soo-bin) is trying to create businesses based on her inventions, notably two networked heart-shaped lamps.
+He develops extreme life-threatening rashes that rapidly spread over his body whenever he has any form of skin contact.
+Jo Ji-ah (Chae Soo-bin) is trying to create businesses based on her inventions, notably two-networked heart-shaped lamps.

 Min-kyu is the chairman and largest shareholder of KM Financial.
 He inherited his shares from his parents, who died in a car accident 15 years earlier.
 He was brought up by his father's friend and colleague, Hwang Do-won (Son Byong-ho), whose son, Hwang Yeo-chul (Kang Ki-young), is the same age as Min-kyu and the CEO of KM Financial.

 KM Financial owns the Santa Maria team.
 The team is headed by professor Hong Baek-gyun (Um Ki-joon).
 Professor Hong's team has secretly created an advanced humanoid robot called AG3 (pronounced Aji 3), whose appearance he modeled on his ex-girlfriend Ji-ah (the sound of the robot's name is Ji-a [AJI 3] backwards).

 Hwang Yeo-chul and his father Hwang Do-won try to sell the Santa Maria team to Bold Group, owned by a foreign investor, Martin, who has learned about the Aji 3 and wants to use it as a weapon.
 To convince Kim Min-kyu not to sell the Santa Maria team, Baek-gyun sends the robot to him as a demonstration.
 Just before the Aji 3 is delivered, the robot short-circuits and Baek-gyun asks Ji-ah to pose as the robot, giving the team time to repair Aji 3.
 Desperate for the 10 million won payment he is offering her, Ji-ah agrees, and impersonates the robot under the supervision of the Santa Maria team.